Kali2114/ZenithFlowAPI/README.md

 - Meditation Sessions: Hosts (instructors) can create meditation sessions, mark them as completed, and participants can rate sessions after completion.
 - User Profiles: Each user has a profile with a customizable avatar, bio, total sessions attended, and time spent in meditation.
 - Session Ratings: Participants can rate meditation sessions, and ratings are only allowed for completed sessions.
+- Instructor Ratings: Users can rate instructors after attending their session.
 - Payment System: Only users with active subscriptions (via payments) can register for sessions.
 - AWS Integration: The app is deployed on AWS using services like EC2, RDS, S3, and ElastiCache for scalability.
 - Asynchronous Tasks: Celery with Redis is used to send notifications and handle background tasks.